 We provide separate defined benefit pension plans covering a small number of our employees based on years of service and pensionable pay.
 These plans are funded through contributions by the Company and invested in trustee administered funds.
 These plans are now closed to new participants and ceased accruing benefits for existing participants after December 31, 2022.
-Other assets as of December 31, 2023 included a \$10 million asset related to the defined benefit position in respect of these pension plans.
-Accounts payable, accrued expenses and other liabilities as of December 31, 2022 included \$3 million, related to the defined benefit obligation in respect of these pension plans.
+Other assets as of December 31, 2024 and 2023 included assets of \$13 million and \$10 million, respectively, related to the defined benefit position in respect of these pension plans.